 We know that behaviors are likely to occur again and again if they are rewarded.
 We also know that unwanted behaviors can be easily eliminated by teaching a better behavior as a replacement.
+We also know the success of rewarding behaviors that your dog might offer that are incompatible with problem behaviors.
+Additionally, dogs do what works for them.
+We need to be keenly aware that we are not inadvertently rewarding these problem behaviors.
+When this happens, we need to teach our dogs that these behaviors no longer work for them, thus extinguishing their flame.
 These ideas are based on years of scientific study of how animals learn.

 With positive training techniques, you will see permanent changes in your dog's behavior, which will give your dog a lifetime of good behavior and give you a happy relationship with your dog.
 Your dog will eagerly participate in the training process and learn how to respect your household rules.